Parent page: Workspace Configuration

 Apply Changes control (at the top-right of the definition's tab) or click the dialog's main button.

 In either case, the suffix will be removed and the new (or modified) definition will be available as part of the set of lifecycle definitions available to the Workspace.

 In the spirit of facilitating a clear and transparent audit trail – of whom changed what, and when – details of when a lifecycle definition was last modified are provided at the bottom-right of its tab.

 Identifying when a lifecycle definition was last modified, and by whom.
 Renaming a Definition

 To rename an existing, used lifecycle definition:

-Edit Lifecycle Definitions dialog for the Active Server.
+Edit Lifecycle Definitions dialog for the active connected Workspace.
 Click the tab for the definition whose name you need to change.

 Modify the name in the

 Definition Name field.

 Example of renaming a lifecycle definition, and verifying the change in the properties of an Item already using that definition.
 Cloning a Definition